karthikeyan11112006-cloud/spss-product-placement-impulse-buying/questionnaire/README.md

 ## Purpose

-The questionnaire was designed to collect information related to product placement and impulse buying behaviour.
+The questionnaire was prepared to collect responses related to product placement and impulse buying behaviour among college students.

-## Contents
+## File

-- Questionnaire PDF
-- Demographic questions
-- Product placement-related questions
-- Impulse buying-related questions

-The questionnaire was used to collect responses for the SPSS analysis.
+**Questionnaire.pdf**